mhdawson/arduino-esp8266/Mqtt433Bridge/README.md

 - Blueline Power monitor
 - Meat thermometer
 - Custom devices from [arduino-sensors](https://github.com/mhdawson/arduino-sensors)
-- Generic SLTX583 base temp/humdity sensor
+- Generic SLTX583 based temp/humdity sensor

 ### Lacross 141
 The Lacross 141 is available at Canadian tire and often goes on sale for $10-$15